probmods/dippl/chapters/03-enumeration.md

 print(Enumerate(binomial))
 ~~~

 We can view `sample` and `factor` as simple 'side-computations' for exploring the main `binomial` computation.
 To make this concrete, let's implement `sample` as an ordinary function that always chooses the first element of the support of any random choice.
 We will kick-off this exploration by calling `ExploreFirst`, which simply calls the computation.
-(In the following we rename `sample` to `_sample` to avoid conflicting with the WebPPL built in `sample` function.)
+(In the following we rename `sample` to `_sample` to avoid conflicting with the built-in WebPPL `sample` function.)

 ~~~
 // language: javascript